Country Finishing Style

 If the paint or base coat is used,

-old looked.
+old look.

 rubbed off paint finish